Find out more about our New Town heritage

 The New Town Heritage Research Network was funded by the Arts and Humanities Research Council (AHRC) with several events in the UK and Europe, 2016-2018.

 The central theme of the network is the architectural and urban heritage of post war New Towns in the UK and Europe and its value for the cultural, social and economic sustainability of these towns.
 It is part of a wider movement on the evaluation of the post-war modernist heritage of the 20th century.

 The Network brings together international researchers and policy makers from universities, government, and the community sector who are studying this built heritage, and are engaged in policy debates about its value.

 The largely untold narrative around the legacy of our New Town designation feels particularly vital at this point in time.
-Our councils are preparing to undergo significant structural change following the collapse of the Northamptonshire County Council, and the public have recently been consulted on a new ‘masterplan’ as part of Northampton Forward’s initiative to regenerate the town centre.
+Our councils have recently undergone significant structural change following the collapse of the Northamptonshire County Council, and the public are currently beenbeing consulted on a new ‘masterplan’ as part of Northampton Forward’s initiative to regenerate the town centre.

 Just as the New Town designations previously marked a significant chapter in our civic history, it feels that we’re once again entering a crucial chapter.

 Whereas Your Story enables residents to provide their personal experiences of Northampton and Corby becoming New Towns, Old Town New Town provides a platform to put our local New Town stories into a wider national and international context and to provoke detailed, intergenerational conversation about our past, present and future.

 Heritage open days

 Following our previous event in 2018, we will additionally be returning with two Heritage Open Days events in September 2021.
 One of these will occur in Northampton and one in Corby.
 These will be presentational and interactive days with family focussed activities centred around our New Town heritage.
 More information of this will be released nearer the time.